 Topping (buck horning or dehorning) involves cutting stems back at an arbitrarily chosen height rather than pruning back to a bud, side branch, or main stem.
-Topping trees and shrubs is harmful in many ways and regarded as an unacceptable practice by trained horticulturists and arborists (see A Guide to Successful Pruning: Stop Topping Trees!, Virginia Cooperative Extension publication 430-458).
+Topping trees and shrubs is harmful in many ways and regarded as an unacceptable practice by trained horticulturists and arborists.
 Research shows that stem decay significantly increases when topping cuts are made, and that more dead branches also occur within the canopy (Gilman, E.F. and G.W.
 Knox.
 2005.
 Pruning type affects decay and structure of crapemyrtle.
 Journal of Arboriculture 31(1):48-52.).

 Topping crapemyrtles results in numerous vigorous shoots originating from the top of the cut stems.
 This ruins the natural form of the plant, which is especially obvious in winter after leaf drop.
 These quick growing, succulent shoots are poorly attached.
 The large bloom that develops on the end of each shoot is top heavy, often causing the shoot to break off in strong winds.
+In addition, topping can greatly reduce the number of bloom days because only one main flower cluster is borne on the end shoots instead of many smaller flower clusters with staggered bloom times.